-A VOTE FOR WOULD

-Allow the boards of the levee districts created since 2006 to raise up to a 5-mill property tax without voter approval.

-A VOTE AGAINST WOULD

-Continue to allow levee districts created since 2006 to get voter approval for any tax millage.
+A VOTE FOR WOULD Allow levee districts created since 2006 to raise a 5-mill property tax where district voters also approve the amendment.
+A VOTE AGAINST WOULD Continue to allow levee districts created since 2006 to get voter approval for any tax millage.
+CURRENT SITUATION Levee districts are responsible for the construction and maintenance of levees.

-CURRENT SITUATION

-Levee districts are responsible for the construction and maintenance of levees.
 The state Constitution grants the Legislature the power to create new levee districts.
 Districts created before Jan.
-1, 2006, may levy up to 5 mills in property tax simply by a vote of the levee board.\ Districts created since then must gain the approval of district voters for dedicated property tax millages.
+1, 2006, may levy up to 5 mills in property tax simply by a vote of the levee board.
+Districts created since then must gain the approval of district voters for dedicated property tax millages.
 Under the state Constitution, these new boards, unlike their predecessors, do not have the sole authority to raise up to a 5-mill tax.
 Eight levee districts have been created since 2006 and five of them do not have a property tax millage.

-PROPOSED CHANGE

-This amendment would allow districts created from Jan.
+PROPOSED CHANGE This amendment would allow districts created from Jan.
 1, 2006, through Oct.
 9, 2021, to levy a 5-mill property tax with a vote of the board.
 The amendment would not affect levee districts the Legislature might create in the future.
 Eligible districts will opt out if a majority of voters in a district say no in the election.
 To become effective in a levee district, the amendment must pass statewide and within the particular levee district.
 If approved statewide but not in a particular levee district, the amendment will not be effective in that levee district.

-ARGUMENT FOR

-Flood control is a constant battle in Louisiana.
+ARGUMENT FOR Flood control is a constant battle in Louisiana.
 That is why levee boards have had a base tax base of 5 mills since the 1800s.
 While districts can supplement this funding with additional voter-approved taxes, that is not always feasible; a district might have insufficient funding or organization to call for an election.
 The core value of fairness says that a handful of districts should not be excluded from the same authority held by other levee districts in the state.
-Also, improvements made by a levee district could benefit neighboring levee districts, so the impact of this amendment could be felt beyond the borders of the new districts.

-ARGUMENT AGAINST

-Let the people decide.
-Levee district boards should have to make the case to their constituents that taxes are needed and that the money will be put to good and efficient use.
+Also, improvements made by a levee district could benefit neighboring levee districts.
+This amendment amounts to a local referendum, because voters in each district get to decide for themselves in this election.
+ARGUMENT AGAINST Levee district boards should have to make the case to their constituents that taxes are needed and that the money will be put to good and efficient use.
 Just because Louisiana levee boards in the past have had authority to assess a 5-mill tax doesn't mean that's good public policy.
 If the districts lack the funds to get started they can rely on private fundraising or other government entities for backing until a tax passes.
 Legal Citation: Legal citation: Act 132 (Senate Bill 87) by Senator Connick of the 2021 Regular Session, amending Article VI, Section 39.
 MORE ON AMENDMENT 3:

 IS YOUR LEVEE DISTRICT AFFECTED?